 The Freshman Research Institute is designed for 20 admitted first-year honors students.
-Students will become familiar with undergraduate research by meeting faculty, taking tours, attending workshops, and other activities to make for a smooth transition to VCU and involvement in undergraduate research throughout their time at VCU.
-The 2014 Freshman Research Institute will be held Aug.
+Students will become familiar with undergraduate research by meeting faculty, taking tours, attending workshops, and participating in other activities to make for a smooth transition to VCU and involvement in undergraduate research throughout their time at VCU.
+The 2015 Freshman Research Institute will be held Aug.
 11-15.
 To ensure your candidacy, please apply early as applications are accepted on space availability.
 Additionally, there is no cost to participate and on-campus housing is provided.
-To apply, complete the online application, including an essay about your research or creative interests (e.g., biology, chemistry, history, politics, art and photography), a description of your extracurricular activities, community service and research experience by June 30, 2014.
+To apply, complete the online application, including an essay about your research or creative interests (e.g., biology, chemistry, history, politics, art and photography), a description of your extracurricular activities, community service and research experience by June 29, 2015.

 Frequently asked questions

 Where do students live on campus?